 THOUSANDS of people are expected to come to Wokingham on Monday to enjoy the annual May Fayre.

-The annual extravaganza will take place in the town centre in a new format as a result of the regeneration, and organisers said that once again charities, local groups and companies will be coming together for a day of non-stop fun.
+The annual extravaganza will take place in the town centre in a slightly revised format as a result of the regeneration works, but organisers said that once again charities, local groups and companies will be coming together for a day of non-stop fun.

-Co-ordinated by Wokingham Lions, the event will be held in Broad Street and Market Place.
+Organised by Wokingham Lions, the event will held in Denmark Street and Broad Street.

-And the event is as popular as ever – the highest ever number of charity stalls will be in town and there will be a host of entertainment including a Punch and Judy show, magic, street entertainers and attractions including a fun fair and a zoo.
+Up to 120 stalls will be available and there will be a host of entertainment including a Punch and Judy show, magic, street entertainers and attractions including a fun fair.

-Broad Street will once again feature small fairground rides, an animal petting zoo, a food area with seating and a good number of stalls of various types.
+As part of the changes, Broad Street will feature small fairground rides, an animal petting zoo, a food area with seating and a good number of stalls of various types.

-Free entertainment will be on the stage in the entrance to Rose Street throughout the day.
+Free entertainment will be on the stage in the entrance to Rose Street throughout the day and supplemented by Punch and Judy, magicians and roving street entertainers.

 Mr Slay continued: “There will also be morris dancers and jazz bands together with a few other surprises that will pop up here and there, so if you hear music follow your ears and find out what is happening.

 The event raises thousands for good causes across the borough.
-This year, the main charities will be Me2 Club and Homestart.
+This year, the main charities will be Alexander Devine Children’s Hospice and the Thames Valley Air Ambulance.

-Mr Slay said: “My thanks to the team of volunteers who have helped to put this event on, the sponsors and the Town and Borough Councils for their enormous support in making the May Fayre happen.
+Mr Slay said: “My thanks to the team of volunteers who have helped to put this event on, the sponsors and the Town Council who have done their best to accommodate our needs in difficult circumstances.

 The event runs from 10am to 5pm and entry is free, although there may be a charge for some activities.